mozilla/deepspeech-playbook/SCORER.md

  52 -rw-r--r-- 1 root root  51178 Feb 24 08:05 vocab-500000.txt
 ```

-#### Using the scorer file in model training
+#### Using the scorer file during the test phase of training

-You now have your own scorer file that can be used during the model training process using the `--scorer` parameter.
+You now have your own scorer file that can be used during the test phase of model training process using the `--scorer` parameter.

 For example:

 ```
 python3 DeepSpeech.py \
-  --train_files deepspeech-data/cv-corpus-6.1-2020-12-11/id/clips/train.csv \
-  --dev_files deepspeech-data/cv-corpus-6.1-2020-12-11/id/clips/dev.csv \
   --test_files deepspeech-data/cv-corpus-6.1-2020-12-11/id/clips/test.csv \
   --checkpoint_dir deepspeech-data/checkpoints-newscorer-id \
   --export_dir deepspeech-data/exported-model-newscorer-id \
-  --train_cudnn true \
-  --early_stop true \
-  --es_epochs 30 \
-  --es_min_delta 0.03 \
-  --reduce_lr_on_plateau true \
-  --plateau_reduction 0.2 \
-  --plateau_epochs 3 \
   --n_hidden 2048 \
   --scorer deepspeech-data/indonesian-scorer/kenlm.scorer
 ```